-While I have a great deal of experience working with adolescents, parents, and high achievers of all ages, I have learned that every individual is different, and I take time to really understand your experience.
-I am truly interested in getting to know the context of your struggle.
+After many years of working with adolescents, parents, and high achievers of all ages, I have learned that every individual is different, and I take time to really understand your experience.
+Getting to know the context of your struggle is very imoprtant to me.
 I am not a therapist who simply dispenses generic advice.
 That’s called lazy therapy.
 What is helpful for one client, doesn’t work for another, so I like to tailor sessions to your specific needs.
 I’m the type of therapist that takes the time to really listen to you.
 Then together we collaborate so you can feel stronger and more equipped to live the life you want.

 My specialties include: 1.
 Helping older adolescents (ages 18-24) transition to adulthood 2.
 Guiding parents through their kids’ adolescent years and 3.
 Helping high achievers (ages 18+) who are struggling with stress, anxiety and/or depression.

-I believe therapy should be a safe, comfortable place where you feel accepted as you are so that you can be honest about what is troubling you.
-It should be a place where you feel heard, understood, and comfortable to work out unwanted feelings and behaviors.
+Therapy should be a safe, comfortable place where you feel accepted as you are so that you can be honest about what is troubling you.
+You need to feel heard, understood, and comfortable to work out unwanted feelings and behaviors.
+Counseling gives you room to process your struggles and related emotions.
+My job is to walk alongside you as you navigate changes.
+That process is often scary because it is not normally a straight path.
+I want to be there for you while you negotiate this journey.

 Faith can be a powerful resource of hope and healing.
 Personally, I am a Christian and I understand the connection between personal faith and emotional health.
 I like to integrate your spiritual beliefs into the session when appropriate.
 Having said that, I do not impose my beliefs and I do not force the faith element onto anyone who is not interested in doing so.